 THIS EVENT IS CPD CERTIFIED

-- Current large-scale projects - delivery, and what London needs in the 2020-2024 term:
+- Large-scale projects, and what London needs in the 2020-2024 mayoral term:

 - London’s water system - modernising infrastructure for delivery and waste, managing multi-site completion, and minimising disruption;